Martchus/cpp-utilities/README.md

   However, this will only affect applications.
 To force linking statically when building shared libraries set `STATIC_LIBRARY_LINKAGE=ON`.
 * If thread local storage is not supported by your compiler/platform (might be the case on MacOS), you can disable making use of it via `ENABLE_THREAD_LOCAL=OFF`.
+* To disable use of `std::filesystem`, set `USE_STANDARD_FILESYSTEM=OFF`.
+This is required when building for MacOS and Android at the time of writing this documentation.
+Note that the Bash completion will not be able to suggest files and directory with `USE_STANDARD_FILESYSTEM=OFF`.
 * For more detailed documentation, see the documentation about build variables (in [directory doc](https://github.com/Martchus/cpp-utilities/blob/master/doc/buildvariables.md) and in Doxygen version accessible via "Related Pages").